weichweich/Pi-Timeswitch/README.md

 # Pi-TimeSwitch
-Pi-TimeSwitch is an automated, easy to use timeswitch for the Raspberry Pi[^raspi].
+Pi-TimeSwitch is an automated, easy to use timeswitch for the [Raspberry Pi](https://www.raspberrypi.org).

 Pi-TimeSwitch provides a web based GUI where one can specify a schedule for every gpio.
 Start and end time of each intervall can be randomized.